Kędzierzyn-Koźle: Koźle

 Occupied by the troops of King Frederick the Great in the First Silesian War, Koźle as Cosel with the bulk of Silesia became a Prussian possession by the 1742 Treaty of Breslau.
 The king ordered the extension of the fortifications, nevertheless the town was occupied by Habsburg Pandurs during the Second Silesian War in 1744 and had to be reconquered by the Prussian Army two years later; the shelling again caused heavy losses and damages.
 The rebuilt fortress held against Austrian sieges during the Seven Years' War, even General Ernst Gideon von Laudon in 1760 had to raise his siege.
+In the 18th century, Cosel belonged to the tax inspection region of Neustadt (Prudnik).
 In 1807 the Prussian garrison withstood another besiegement by the allied Napoleonic and Bavarian forces under General Bernhard Erasmus von Deroy until a peace was made by the Treaty of Tilsit.
 In 1815, Cosel was incorporated into the Prussian Province of Silesia, from 1871 part of the German Empire.
-In the 18th century, Cosel belonged to the tax inspection region of Neustadt.
 The development of the town was promoted by the construction of the Kłodnica Canal from the Oder port to Gliwice from 1806 until 1907.
+In 1903, the Polish Bank Ludowy was founded in the town.

-After World War I and the Upper Silesia plebiscite of March 1921, the Polish insurgents temporarily captured the part of the town east of the Oder during the Third Silesian Uprising, however, the town remained part of Germany in the interbellum.
+After World War I and the Upper Silesia plebiscite of March 1921, the Polish insurgents temporarily captured the part of the town east of the Oder during the Third Silesian Uprising.
+In Koźle, the insurgents seized large supplies of ammunition and food, and some 1,000 railroad cars.
+After the uprising, however, the town remained part of Germany in the interbellum.
 Local Polish activists were intensively persecuted by the Germans since 1937.

-During World War II, the Germans operated three forced labour subcamps (E2, E153, E155) of the Stalag VIII-B/344 prisoner-of-war camp in the town.
+During World War II, the German administration operated three forced labour subcamps (E2, E153, E155) of the Stalag VIII-B/344 prisoner-of-war camp in the town.
 In the course of the Vistula–Oder Offensive, the Soviet Red Army from 21 January 1945 attacked the Koźle bridgehead.
-Within the bulk of Silesia, it was transferred to Poland under the re-drawing of borders after World War II.
+Afterwards, it became again part of Poland under the re-drawing of borders after World War II.